Catalonia – El Priorat

 Set off early for a warm-up walk to the magnificent former Carthusian monastery of Escaladei, the real goal of your holiday, and spend a couple of hours in its lovely setting.
 Continue your final day’s walk through the heart of Priorat, through vineyards made known to the world by Robert Parker’s first 100/100 score.
 But first, over the col to the old wine town of Torroja and maybe a late lunch.
 Afterwards wind through vines to Porrera, a steeply-positioned, lively village with additional wine-tasting opportunities.
 (Medium hard: 6½ hrs, 24km, CUSs 700m)

-If you arrive early in Porrera (by mid afternoon) or are spending two nights there, we can arrange a wine tasting at bodegas of the famed Priorat wine area.
+If you arrive early in Porrera (by mid afternoon) we can arrange a wine tasting, but you may wish to wait until you reach Falset!
 Contact On Foot Holidays for further details.

-A night or two more to relax, wander, and read seems a must, but you might just have to return home – taxi to Reus airport or railway station included in the price.
+A night or two more to relax and explore seems a must, but you might just have to return home.
+Book a taxi for the short trip to Falset train station through your hotel.
 Or why not extend your stay with a few days in Barcelona?

 ARRIVING BY AIR